 Types of Web Developers

 Web development means working on different aspects of a website or web application.
-Based on your interest, you can either choose to work with languages that are rendered in the web browser or you can work on creating codes that enable transmission of database information to the browser.
+Based on your interest, you can either choose to work with languages that are rendered in the web browser or you can work on creating codes that enable the transmission of database information to the browser.

 You can also choose to work on both and handle all the work of servers, databases, systems architecture, and clients.
-There are mainly three types of web developers.
+There are three types of web developers.
 They are: